IlariaCallegari/dev-job-app/README.md

 Going through the whole project once more, rethinking its overall structure, and identifying where the code needed changes and how to best implement those changes, was overall a beneficial exercise.

 One of the main points of learning has been around the useEffect hook.
 Whilst refactoring the code, I realised that the application was fetching data from the JSON file in an infinite loop and, it was re-rending the main page, slowing down considerably the app performance.
-Reading articles and documentation on how best to tackle the issue, has reinforced and deepened my understanding and the various implication of the useEffect hook.
+Reading articles and documentation on how best to tackle the issue, has reinforced and deepened my understanding and the various implications of the useEffect hook.

 ### Useful resources